ParadoxGameConverters/Fronter/README.md

 searchPathType:
 - converterFolder - looks in the profided converterFolder in current directory
 - steamFolder - uses searchPathID to look for an "installation path" from windows/steam registry
-- windowsUsersFolder - looks in USERHOMEDIR\Documents folder
+- windowsUsersFolder - looks in $USERHOMEDIR$\Documents folder

 mandatory:
 - true - will appear in the Paths Tab of the Fronter

-outputtable:
+outputtable (relevant for files only):
 - true - will be sent to configuration.txt

 Rest is self-explanatory!
 Shoestring Budget!